 During primary recruitment, only initiated collegiate members of the chapter may vote.
 The member must also have been present during prep week and all of membership recruitment unless they have an excused absence approved by the Evaluating Committee.
-While members on probation do not vote in chapter-wide matters, their insight and feedback from their individual conversations with PNMs are essential for allowing EVC to make thoughtful decisions.
-Members on probation are expected to recruit and are allowed to vote on potential new members, share their thoughts through comments and tags, and share information directly with EVC.
 New members eligible for Initiation will be permitted to participate in Additional Evaluations but may not vote.
 Eligibility for Initiation means that all Initiation requirements have been met, the Initiation fee has been paid, and the Authorization for Initiation from Executive Offices has been given.
 Other new members may not attend during discussion or voting.
 While new members still recruit, their thoughts can be collected by leaving comments or coming into EVC.